The Youth Skills and Employment Network

 Read More

-The PAST Foundation
+The PAST Foundation (Columbus, OH)

 The PAST Foundation's mission is to transform education by connecting learning to life through the partnership of anthropology, science, and technology.
 PAST joins forces with community, industry, and educators, integrating education to encompass transdisciplinary teaching and learning to better reflect relevant real world experience.